ai/webp-in-css/README.md

 <img src="https://ai.github.io/webp-css/webp-logo.svg" align="right"
      alt="WebP logo" width="150" height="180">

-PostCSS plugin and tiny JS script (128 B) to use WebP in CSS `background`.
+[PostCSS] plugin and tiny JS script (128 B) to use [WebP] in CSS `background`.

+It will make your images [25% smaller] for Chrome, Firefox, and Edge.
+Safari will download bigger JPEG/PNG image.

 You add `require('webp-css')` to your JS bundle and write CSS like: